Skip to main content

 Hit ALT + Q and look for Dime.Scheduler Source Types in the search bar to locate this table.

 A source typeSource typeAn identifier that, together with the source app, tells Dime.Scheduler which back-office table a record belongs to. identifies a coherent area in Business Central.
-The standard connector defines the following types and associates them with the corresponding BC tables:
+The standard connector defines the following types and associates each with the corresponding BC tables:

 Source TypeTable(s) used